globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 No matter which UI framework you use, all UIs are built up from a tree of components.
-Swing is no different, which is why the Swing-Tree library allows you to build Swing UIs in a declarative as well as HTML-like fashion.
+Swing is no different, which is why the Swing-Tree library allows you to build Swing UIs in a declarative fashion, just like you would declare your UI structure in HTML or in other XML-based UI frameworks.

-This means that you can build your UI by describing and composing components in a nested tree-like fashion and then let Swing-Tree convert this tree into a Swing UI on the fly.
+So you build your UI by describing it using method chaining and nesting based composition and then let Swing-Tree convert this component tree into a Swing UI on the fly.

 Here a little example UI that demonstrates this: